 You never know what might happen to ruin your trip so it’s a good idea to take out travel insurance before you leave home.
 There are many companies and policies to choose from so it pays to compare the cover to make sure it suits your specific needs.

 World Nomads is a reliable international travel insurance company – see a detailed review here.
 They cover travellers for trip cancellation, medical emergencies way beyond the EHIC card (for EU citizens) and your belongings.
+While they won’t cover you for cancellations due to fear of coronavirus, they do cover other aspects of pandemic related claims, e.g. medical treatment.
 Try the quote simulator below:

 If you live in the UK or EU, you could consider Globelink.
 I’ve had to make a claim through them under very unusual circumstances and they were flexible enough to pay out so I continue to use them.
-They also cover a lot of pre-existing medical conditions, which is helpful.
+They also cover a lot of pre-existing medical conditions, which is helpful, and are now covering Covid-related claims.

 One of the things I love about the Rentalcars.com car rental search and booking engine is that you can see which car hire company you would be using.